Saahil97/RAG_Physician_QAChatbot/README.md

-# RAG Model for Pharmacy and Healthcare
+# Physician Chatbot using RAG Model for Pharmacy and Healthcare

 This repository contains a Retrieval-Augmented Generation (RAG) model designed to answer questions related to diseases, health issues, and medications.
 The model uses the **Zephyr-7B** LLM combined with document retrieval from a pharmacy-related dataset.
 It provides responses with medication recommendations or useful steps based on the provided question.